met-slewis/WeatherUMS/readme.md

 # Weather UMS

 Used for the POC and testing purposes.

-See up to date examples in the 'res' folder
+See up-to-date json examples in the 'res' folder

-Next:
-put the various files in a bucket
+Maintains some lists:
+- Has a list of 'clients' (users)
+- Has a list of 'locations' (a named lat/long)
+- Has a 'subscription' list.
+For each client"
+  - which services they subscribe to
+  - what locations they are registered with for each of the services

 ## User / Client
 ```json